What we are doing to prevent the spread of Covid-19

 SmartHeart Professionals Ltd. are adhering to Government guidance on Infection Prevention and Control as well as National Institute for Health and Care Excellence (NICE) guidance – arranging planned care in hospitals and diagnostic services, Skills for Health and National Health Improvement (NHSI) Approved Frameworks.
 We are also adhering to guidance issued by Public Health England and the World Health Organisation (WHO).

-In addition, all healthcare providers supplied by SmartHeart Professionals Ltd. are required to be able to provide evidence of having obtained a negative COVID-19 test within the last three weeks and have been supplied online training on COVID-19.
+In addition, all healthcare providers supplied by SmartHeart Professionals Ltd. are required to be fully vaccinated and be able to provide evidence of having obtained a negative COVID-19 test within the last three weeks and have been supplied online training on COVID-19.

 We are maintaining a record of all staff and agency workers who have been tested for COVID-19 to ensure compliance and to reassure our clients.
 We are also auditing our workers for foreign travel and high risk areas and are booking COVID-19 tests where necessary.

 All BAME staff and workers are subject to a comprehensive risk assessment in relation to COVID-19.

 Our offices are currently only open to visitors by prior appointment and all visitors will be required to wear a face mask, sanitise hands and have their temperature checked prior to entry.
 We have increased our cleaning within the offices and visitor areas and follow social distancing guidelines.

 SmartHeart Professionals Ltd. are proud to have been able to source and supply our healthcare workers with WHO recommended alcohol hand sanitiser and where necessary other PPE including face masks and visors.